28 de março de 2026

 - CNN Portugal (2021–2024).

-- president of the Advisory Board of Kearney Portugal (since 2018);
+- president of the Advisory Board of Kearney Portugal (global management consulting) (since 2018);

 - president of the Héron Castilho Forum (since 2018);

-- president of the Supervisory Board of Tabaqueira II SA – Philip Morris International (since 2020);
+- president of General Assembly of Tabaqueira II, S.A. – Philip Morris International (since 2026);

 - member of the Advisory Council of Academia CESO – Development Consultants (since 2025).